Kitha 5

 Technique

-Elizabeth Gourlay uses a wide range of media such as oil, flashe, acrylic, ink and graphite to create artfully simple and strong compositions.
+Elizabeth Gourlay used a wide range of media such as oil, flashe, acrylic, ink and graphite to create artfully simple and strong compositions.

-Her work usually begins with layering washes of colours, then followed by drawing elements.
-The colours are sharply and fully selected, using a wide range of colour palettes from almost monochromatic to greatly polychromatic.
+Her work usually began with layering washes of colours, then followed by drawing elements.
+The colours were sharply and fully selected, using a wide range of colour palettes from almost monochromatic to greatly polychromatic.

 Her paintings are metaphorical: some of her pieces allude to science by illustrating experiments with coordinate planes and bar graphs.
 Some refer to music with shapes defining sound and colour defining volume.
 Furthermore, some paintings suggest history and culture with covering layers of apparent worn or shredded paper.